 Smitten Books in Order

-Below is the complete list of Colleen Coble’s Smitten books in publication order.
+Below is the complete list of Colleen Coble’s Smitten books in order.
 For this series, the chronological reading order is the same as the order of publication.

 1. Smitten (2011)